vhive-serverless/vSwarm/tools/invoker/README.md

 ]
 ```

 For knative eventing, the invokation of functions with the goal of measuring their latency is more difficult since the connection does not stay open until a response arrives.
 For this reason we have developed `TimeseriesDB`.
-To use the invoker with TimeseriesDB the input json object will need an addtional matchers feild, which is a mapping of CloudEvent attribute names and values that are sought in completion events to exist.
-Please refer to the [benchmarking methedology documentation](https://github.com/ease-lab/vhive/blob/main/docs/benchmarking/methodology.md) for additional information.
+To use the invoker with TimeseriesDB the input json object will need an additional matchers field, which is a mapping of CloudEvent attribute names and values that are sought in completion events to exist.
+Please refer to the [benchmarking methodology documentation](https://github.com/ease-lab/vhive/blob/main/docs/benchmarking/methodology.md) for additional information.

 An example input file for eventing can look like this:
 ```json